 - Everyone's tastes vary, so I encourage you to taste and adjust as needed.
-It's easy to tweak homemade salad dressings to your preferences, so don't be shy with experimenting.
+It's easy to tweak homemade dressings to your preferences, so don't be shy with experimenting!

-- Bottled balsamic vinegar dressings can be quite sweet (some list sugar as the second ingredient), so if you're after that kinda flavor, you can definitely add more sugar than suggested.
+- Bottled balsamic vinegar dressings can be quite sweet (some list sugar as the second ingredient), so if you're after that kind of flavor, you can definitely add more sugar than suggested!

 - If you want the dressing to be even thicker, add a little more mayo.
 Thinner?
 Add a splash of water.

-- You can swap the dried herbs for fresh (use up to a tablespoon or so) if you prefer.
-Or omit the herbs if you don't want it to have a slightly herby flavor.
+- You can swap the dried herbs for fresh if you prefer, using up to a tablespoon or so.
+Or omit the herbs if you don't want this dressing to have a slightly herby flavor.

 - Want to double the dressing?
 Simply double every ingredient.